Lucas Beraldo

-Lucas Lopes Beraldo (/pt-BR/; born 24 November 2003) is a Brazilian professional footballer who plays as a centre-back or left-back for Ligue 1 club Paris Saint-Germain and the Brazil national team.
+Lucas Lopes Beraldo (/pt-BR/; born 24 November 2003) is a Brazilian professional footballer who plays as a centre-back or defensive midfielder for Ligue 1 club Paris Saint-Germain and the Brazil national team.

 Club career

 São Paulo

 On 26 May 2022, Beraldo made his professional debut with São Paulo in a 1–0 Copa Sudamericana win over Peruvian club Ayacucho.
 On 24 September 2023, he won his first trophy with the club, the Copa do Brasil.

 Paris Saint-Germain

 On 1 January 2024, Beraldo signed for Ligue 1 club Paris Saint-Germain for a reported fee of 20 million euros, signing a contract until June 2028.
 Two days later, he made his debut as a substitute in a 2–0 win over Toulouse in the Trophée des Champions, winning his first trophy with the club.
 On 13 March 2024, he scored his first PSG goal in a 3–1 win over Nice in the Coupe de France quarter-finals.
 His first goal in Ligue 1 came in a 4–1 victory over Lyon on 21 April 2024.

+In the 2025–26 season, Beraldo won both the Ligue 1 title and the UEFA Champions League, the latter after a 4–3 penalty shootout victory over Arsenal in the final.
+He scored what proved to be the decisive 5th penalty for PSG before Arsenal's Gabriel missed to win PSG the trophy.